The Untold Truth Of Taylor Swift

 Later in her career, Swift had the chance to be involved with musicals.
 As she told Lowe, she first auditioned to play Éponine in the 2012 movie adaptation of the musical "Les Misérables."
 "I didn't get it, but it was such an amazing experience just doing the screen test," she shared (via Rolling Stone).
 But the director of the film, Tom Hooper, remembered Swift when preparing for his 2019 film version of "Cats" the musical.
 "And so basically when I was approached this time, it was a straight-up offer," Swift recalled.

-After a meet-and-greet in Colorado in 2013, Taylor Swift reached out to a local radio station to tell them that, as Time recalled in 2017, one of their DJs "reached under her skirt and grabbed her rear end."
+After a meet-and-greet in Colorado in 2013, Taylor Swift reached out to a local radio station to tell them that, as Time recalled in 2017, one of their DJs grabbed her rear-end from under her skirt.
 This led to DJ David Mueller's termination, which led to Mueller suing Swift for defamation, which led to Swift firing back with a countersuit.
 Swift told Time she "had to watch this man's attorney bully, badger and harass my team including my mother" and was accused of lying about the encounter.
 The singer took the stand and, as she recalled to the outlet, "I'm told it was the most amount of times the word 'a**' has ever been said in Colorado Federal Court."
 Swift won the case but only asked for $1.
 "To this day he has not paid me that dollar, and I think that act of defiance is symbolic in itself," she said.

 Years later, the matter was referenced in the Supreme Court.
 Per TMZ, Justice Elena Kagan brought it up during another case, noting "that dollar is going to represent something both to me and to the world of women who have experienced what I've experienced."
 Justice Kagan further pointed out that it was about standing up for herself, not the money.
 "And it was an unquestionable physical harm," she said.
 "But, she just asked for this $1 to say that she had been harmed."